Tom Riginos: Clemson and Winthrop

 In 2003, Riginos was hired as an assistant to Jack Leggett at Clemson.
 He again served as hitting coach and later added recruiting coordinator duties.
 Each of his recruiting classes with the Tigers was ranked highly by Collegiate Baseball, and Clemson's batting average routinely topped .300.
 The Tigers also ranked highly in home runs and several other offensive categories in Riginos' tenure, and advanced to a pair of College World Series, five Super Regionals, and seven NCAA Regionals in his eight seasons.
 He was hired as head coach at Winthrop after the 2010 CWS run, and has seen three players sign professional contracts, including a pair of draft picks.

+On May 20, 2024, Winthrop announced that Riginos' contract will not be renewed after 14 seasons.